No joke: Italy lawyers strike for better pay, job security

 ROME (Reuters) - This is not a lawyers joke.
 Italian lawyers have gone on strike - again - and they say that in their struggle for better working conditions and pay they are looking for inspiration to none other than Mahatma Gandhi, the little lawyer who liberated India.

-“Lawyers are going through difficult times,” said Maurizio De Tilla, president of the United Lawyers Organization, as he led a protest of about 2,000 lawyers outside one of Rome’s main court buildings.
+“Lawyers are going through difficult times,” said Maurizio De Tilla, president of the United Lawyers Organisation, as he led a protest of about 2,000 lawyers outside one of Rome’s main court buildings.

 “Out of 230,000 of us, more than 100,000 are in difficulty; we have insecure jobs and we are underpaid,” he said, wearing a gold-tasseled, black-and-purple robe and a fluffy white cravat.